asbates/website/content/projects.md

     + The GitHub repository can be found [here](https://github.com/asbates/bayes-stats).
 There isn't much to it now because of higher priorities but hopefully I can get more done soon.

-# Previous Projects
+# Previous

 * Adventures In Bayesian Structural Time Series
     + This was a group project about Bayesian time series models for a course I took.
-    + We created a series of video tutorials covering the theory and implementation in `R`.
+    + We created a series of video tutorials covering the theory as well as implementation in `R`.
     + The GitHub repository can be found [here](https://github.com/asbates/bayes-time-series).
 The videos can be found [here](https://www.youtube.com/playlist?list=PLWHTeWZGJD5ZOYv3HFsUgQG0CnPRVycbu&jct=rLRp14kqRdyMaj9ax612ar_YeSt0gQ&disable_polymer=true).